learn-co-curriculum/phase-0-bash-navigation/README.md

 A great place to start learning about the CLI is by using it to do a task you're already familiar with: looking to see what's inside folders like your directories and desktop.
-Programmers call this activity: _navigating_.
+Programmers call this activity _'navigating.'_
-In the CLI we imagine that we're "traveling" to different places.
+In the CLI, we imagine that we're "traveling" to different places.
 We'll use metaphors like "go into the folder" or "go up one folder" or "visit the location at such-and-such _path_."